 If the business is a partnership, you’ll need to file a partnership tax return showing how the profits are divided among the partners, and you’ll report your share of the profits on your personal tax return.

 If you feel like you don’t know these tax rules, don’t worry — you can use QuickBooks Self-Employed to track your business income and expenses year-round, and then you can easily export your information to your TurboTax Self-Employed tax return.
-If you have additional tax-related questions, you can also connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get them answered.
+If you have additional tax-related questions, you can also connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average 15 years experience to get your questions answered.
 A TurboTax Live CPA or Enrolled Agent can even review, sign, and file your tax return.

 Whether you need to collect and pay sales tax depends on the state in which you reside, the state to which the goods are delivered, and the amount and number of your sales.
 In general, if the state in which you reside and operate the business imposes a sales tax, you’ll need to collect and pay sales tax on your boutique’s sales within that state.
 Contact your state’s Department of Revenue to find out what paperwork you need to fill out to get a Seller’s permit and remit the taxes due.